 Our historic Meeting House, with its prominent and iconic steeple

-An adjacent historic house, used as our parsonage where our co-pastors reside.
+An adjacent historic house which used as our parsonage where our pastor resides

 Classrooms, Social Space, Offices

 The Meeting House structure today is not the original of the parish.
 The first Meeting House (1736) was sold to a Baptist group in 1809 and is still used by The First Baptist Church of Westwood.